This article looks at managing services on Linux servers. We will focus on the command line, and on the systemctl

 # strings /sbin/init | grep ^UPSTART UPSTART_JOB=%s UPSTART_INSTANCE=%s UPSTART_STOP_EVENTS UPSTART_EVENTS

-As SysVinit and Upstart belong to the RHEL 5 and 6 era we won’t cover them in this article.
+As SysVinit and Upstart belong to the RHEL 5 and 6 era I won’t cover them in this article.

 You can list all services managed by systemd using the command systemctl list-units